 Our Medical Qigong Level 1 Course Class Started

-Erica
+- Erica

-• Nov 10, 2023
+- Nov 10, 2023

-• 3 min read
+- 3 min read

-Updated: Dec 11, 2023
+Updated: Dec 6

 Our Medical Qigong Level 1 November class started yesterday evening the 9th November 2023, and it went really well.
 The lesson started with some interesting history and theories of Qigong and the Medical Qigong, followed by half of the movements teaching and real-time practising together.
 Erica was very meticulous with the accuracy of movements, which are not only crucial to the effectiveness of this exercise as a self-treatment method, but also to avoid unnecessary adverse effects too.
 'My teacher was as strict like this to us when I was learning from her', said Erica.

-• The first is it's very easy to learn and practice
+It's very easy to learn and practice

 Physical benefits: Firstly, medical Qigong level 1 movements are all on the upper half of the body, therefore it directly benefits physical parts like the neck, shoulder, chest, and upper back.
 Secondly, it benefits the organs and relevant meridians that relate to the upper half of the body.